Concepts from Class Pre-Requisites

 - Define density-dependent and density-independent?
-Describe at least two density-dependent responses that are typical for a population of fish.
+Describe at least two important density-dependent responses that are typical for a population of fish.

 - Define intra-specific and inter-specific competition.

-- Give examples of substantive three abiotic and three biotic factors that may impact fish or fish populations.
+- Give substantive examples of three abiotic and three biotic factors that may impact fish or fish populations.